 Consider most users' demands

-If you are documenting some complicated software, you should not put in your manual everything up to tiny details, because inexperienced users won't understand the essentials and how to perform even the simplest tasks.
-On the other hand such elementary help will not match advanced users' needs.
-So advice is to arrange a special section for skilled users, or to include several sections, one for every topic of documentation.
+If you are documenting some complicated software, you should not put in your manual everything up to tiny details in your manual because inexperienced users won't understand the essentials and how to perform even the simplest tasks.
+On the other hand, such elementary help will not match advanced users' needs.
+So the advice is to arrange a special section for skilled users or to include several areas, one for every topic of documentation.

 Another method of making help better is getting feedback from users.
 Comments and e-mails suit perfectly here.